 North Face AOT & Points Hack

 Hackers broke into 200,000 customer accounts in 2022.
-The North Face detected unusual activity in early August, managing to contain and eliminate the threat by the 19th August.
-Yet, a review of the incident found the attack actually started at the end of July!
+The North Face detected unusual activity in early August.
+They contained and eliminated the threat by the 19th August.
+Yet, a review of the incident found the attack actually started at the end of July.

 The cyber criminals accessed personal details about customers.
 These included their full names, billing and shipping addresses, purchase history and information about their XPLR Pass Rewards.